 Alternatively, it could monitor your speed, braking, and when and where you drive.
-If you drive safely and within the policy limits, which might prevent driving at night or on a motorway, you could get a partial refund, if you transgress, you might have to pay more.
+If you drive safely and within the policy limits, which might prevent driving late at night or on a motorway, you could get a partial refund, if you transgress, you might have to pay more.

 Some young drivers don’t like the sound of black box insurance, but if it means you can get on the road, it must be worth considering.
 And, it has an additional benefit as if your car is stolen, the GPS-monitored black box will be trackable.

 Several organisations, including PassPlus and IAM RoadSmart, offer advanced driving qualifications in the form of day courses.
 These typically cost between £100 and £200, which may sound steep, but if they save you money on your insurance they could be worthwhile.

 When you next apply for car insurance rerun your quote as if you had taken an advanced driving course.
 If the difference is in the region of what you’d pay it may be a good idea, especially as it’ll stand you in good stead for many years to come.